Digimap: Digimap for Schools

 Digimap for Schools was launched by Baroness Joan Hanham CBE, Parliamentary Under Secretary of State for Communities and Local Government and Dr Vanessa Lawrence CB, Director General and Chief Executive of Ordnance Survey at Graveney School in Wandsworth, London on Wednesday 10 November 2010.
 The service was offered free to all schools with 11-year-old pupils until the end of 2011, as part of the Free maps for 11-year-olds scheme.
 The service is very similar to Digimap Roam for Higher Education, allowing teachers and pupils to view the majority of Ordnance Survey's mapping products on-line, and print them out.

 Environment Digimap

 Environment Digimap, offering the LandCover data from the Centre for Ecology and Hydrology (CEH), was added to the suite of Digimap services in October 2013.
 Initially the service only included data for Great Britain but Northern Irish data was included in March 2014.

 Aerial Digimap

 Aerial Digimap was added to the collections in October 2016.
 This service has added national coverage of 25 cm resolution aerial images from Getmapping.
 One key difference between this Digimap Data collection and the others is that it is not Jisc funded and subscriptions are directly with EDINA.

+LiDAR Digimap

+LiDAR Digimap offers access to Digital Elevation Models created by the Environment Agency, Scottish Environment Protection Agency (SEPA), and Natural Resources Wales.
+This collection was added in 2017.

+Global Digimap

+Global Digimap was added in 2018 to give Digimap data beyond Great Britain.
+It contains data from OpenStreetMap, Natural Earth, and Collins Bartholomew.

 Other Collections

-Digimap also offers Global (2019), Society (2019) and Lidar Collections (2017), providing a variety of open and licensed data.
+Digimap also offers Society Digimap with socio-economic data from the Office for National Statistics, Verisk Digimap with data from Verisk Analytics, and agCensus Digimap providing agricultural census data for Great Britain.